 2. Faster for large matrices

-3. Efficient use of Divide & Conquer technique
+3. Efficient use of the Divide and Conquer technique

 1. Not efficient for small matrices